Post-Kemalism: History

-Although the term post-Kemalist was used in various meanings by some historians before the 1980s, it was defined by İlker Aytürk in 2015.
+While older scholars in the 1980s and 1990s (like Şerif Mardin, Mete Tunçay, or Erik-Jan Zürcher) were doing what we now call post-Kemalist history by criticizing official narratives, they rarely used the literal phrase "Post-Kemalism" to describe themselves or their era.
+Mucahit Bilici was the first intellectual to conceptualize the term.
+Thus the first explicit conceptual use of the term "Post-Kemalism" as a defined political and sociological condition was in Mucahit Bilici's 1999 articles.
+His June 1999 article in Radikal İki ("Küreselleşme ve Post-Kemalizm") and his November 1999 Birikim essay "İthal İkame Oryantalizminin Krizi, Post-Kemalist Durum ve Türban" are the earliest to analyze Turkey's socio-political condition.
+Ilker Ayturk's use of the term in his work in 2015 therefore is a historiographical labeling that comes much later.
 After the coup of 1980, researchers such as Şerif Mardin, Mete Tunçay and Erik Jan Zürcher began to question Kemalism and İttihadism by going beyond the official understanding of history.
 As a result of this critical outlook, many academics were excluded from various positions in the 1980s and 90s.
 After the 1997 memorandum, post-Kemalist criticism increased.

 A turning point in terms of post-Kemalism was the coming to power of the Justice and Development Party in 2002.
 The fall of the 'military-bureaucratic' order together with the AK Party government has made post-Kemalism the center of Turkish historiography.
 Events such as the European Union harmonization laws that were put into effect, erasing the traces of the 12 September and 28 February periods, the 2007 constitutional amendments, the Ergenekon and Sledgehammer cases and the Solution Process were described as putting the post-Kemalist understanding into practice.

 However, as the AKP government became increasingly authoritarian after 2008, civilian constitutional proposals were not fully implemented, suppression of Gezi Park protests and the failure of Solution Process, the view towards the AK Party changed in Turkish intellectual circles.
 Some post-Kemalist writers close to the AK Party government have severed their ties with the AK Party and Recep Tayyip Erdoğan.
 After these events, Turkish historiography started to move away from post-Kemalism.